TM Hughes & Son Electrical Services Ltd offers lighting design and installation to Essex’s residents and commercial enterprises.

 - No Call-Out Charges

-Professionally fitted Lighting can significantly enhance your standard of living by improving the look and ease of use of your home both indoors and outdoors.
+Professionally fitted Lighting can significantly enhance your standard of living by improving your home’s look and ease of use both indoors and outdoors.

 You may already have some lights you wish to have fitted to work with your existing lighting installation.
 We’ll happily fit them for you.
-An electrician will offer recommendations on bulbs, colour and strength also so you get the most out of your lights.
+An electrician will offer recommendations on bulbs, colour and strength to get the most out of your lights.

 Commercial Lighting has come on in leaps and bounds over the past few years, with the advent of energy-efficient LED lighting.
 New installations are better for health and safety, employee productivity and cost a lot less to run, saving many units of energy and sums of money.